billySkaearson/basic_onePage_website_1/README.md

-# this is basic onePge html css js website just open the html file
+# this is basic onePge html ,css and js website

+just open the html file